-We’ve analysed the technical aspects of sites, looking at SEO and visibility year on year, link authority and quality and also the performance of social channels.
+Within the outdoor clothing industry report, we’ve analysed the technical aspects of sites, looking at SEO and visibility year on year, link authority and quality and also the performance of social channels.
 Brands can use this information to their advantage, helping you to see which areas need the most focus.

 Once we’ve done our overall analysis of the market in terms of performance metrics, we then do our research to find out why certain retailers have come out on top.
 The report shows you the data and statistics while this post discusses brands in more detail, giving you a fuller insight into the whole market.

 It’s been a varied year for the outdoor apparel industry growth in terms of visibility, with half our featured retailers showing improvements and the other half losing visibility or stagnating.